IvanVlademirS/Ivan_Tech_Stash/README.md

 # Ivan_TechStudy_Docs
-### Documentation, Notes, and Write-ups for my Tech Studies.
+### Documentation, Notes, and Write-ups for my Tech Experiences & Studies.
 #### All links point to files that are either hosted in this repo or my Notion view-only page(s).